Home > Analyses > Utilities > Edison International

 Score analysis

-The following radar chart illustrates Edison International’s key financial scores, providing a snapshot of its valuation and performance metrics:
+The following radar chart illustrates Edison International’s key financial scores across multiple valuation and performance metrics:

 score analysis